CGSmith-LLC/shipwise-api/README.md

 `apt-get update && apt-get install ghostscript`

 note: disregard if you use Docker, as it's already in [/frontend/Dockerfile](frontend/Dockerfile)

+### Solr

+Solr is configured in `docker-compose.yml` using the [official docker image](https://solr.apache.org/guide/solr/latest/deployment-guide/solr-in-docker.html).
+It is configured to automatically create a core called `shipwise` on startup if it doesn't exist.
+In development, the solr core is stored in `./solr-data/var/solr/data/shipwise`

+Solr can be installed manually by [downloading the binary release](https://solr.apache.org/downloads.html) and running `bin/solr` to start it.
+Create a core by running `bin/solr create -c shipwise` In this case, the core will be stored in `server/solr/shipwise`

+#### Field definitions
+We are currently using solr's dynamic field types to add fields without needing to specify a schema.
+Field names end with an indicator, such as `_i` for integer or `_t` for text.

+#### Loading data
+A script can be run to load items into an empty solr core:

+    ./yii solr/create-index

+#### Solr admin

+A web interface for querying solr can be found at http://localhost:30005/solr/#/shipwise/query

 ### Troubleshooting Console Jobs